Skip to main content

 If targeting is too broad, spend may reach users who are unlikely to care.
 If targeting is too narrow, the campaign may struggle to deliver, learn, or scale.
 If targeting signals conflict with the campaign objective, the platform may optimize toward the wrong type of user.

-Targeting also affects how performance should be interpreted.
+Targeting also changes how performance should be interpreted.
 A campaign targeting brand searches should not be judged the same way as a broad prospecting campaign.
 A remarketing campaign should not be compared directly with cold audience targeting.
 A placement-targeted video campaign may perform differently from a keyword-driven search campaign because the user context is different.

 Good targeting does not guarantee performance by itself.
 It needs to work with the campaign objective, creative, offer, landing page, budget, bidding strategy, and measurement setup.